Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 View our application deadlines and upcoming start dates

-The M.S. - Adolescent Ed. & SPED (Dual cert.
-7-12 is designed with working adults in mind.
+This online Master of Science in education is designed with working adults in mind.
 We offer multiple start dates and faster course completion time to help you earn your degree when it’s convenient for you.

 TermStart DateApp DeadlineDocument DeadlineRegistration DeadlineTuition DeadlineClass End DateTerm Length